clajiness/qbop/README.md

 - Maintains an active ProtonVPN forwarded port
 - Automatically updates OPNsense firewall aliases
 - Keeps qBittorrent in sync with the active port
+- Imports new ProtonVPN WireGuard configuration values into an existing OPNsense instance and peer
 - Retains the 500 most recent port transitions and downstream synchronization status
 - Provides a simple web UI and API